cjord22/is310-spring-2026-group-6/final_datasets/Vedha/README.md

 ---

-## Ethics, privacy, rights, and responsible use

-- **Rights are not guaranteed here.** Treat `license_or_rights` / `image_url` as pointers, not legal clearance.
-Confirm terms on **`object_url`** before publishing or widely redistributing images.
-- **Structural bias:** acquisition, cataloging language, digitization budgets, Anglophone metadata, and search ranking shape results.
-Keyword “American history” yields **false positives** and **false negatives**.
-- **People referenced in museum metadata:** public catalog data ≠ permission to speculate about individuals in unethical ways in derivative datasets or essays; handle names with proportionate care.
-- **Responsible request volume:** bursty scraping can yield HTTP failures (historically noticeable with The Met for some networks).
-The script spacing is a mitigation, not permission for aggressive automation.
-- **Reproducibility drift:** `_meta.json` logs issues; row counts can change if APIs change.

----

-## Limitations (what the dataset conceals)

-- **Search relevance ≠ curatorial authority.** This is retrieval logic, not a canon.
-- **Uneven image availability** across records and museums (rights gaps, incomplete media).
-- **Dropped columns (`description`, `culture`)** reduce noise in the flattened table but **remove** usable fields from some museums—consult `raw_source`.
-- **No cross-museum entity resolution:** duplicates across institutions are intentional absences here.

----

 ## Citations & institutional credit (APA-style examples)

-Adapt if your syllabus requires fuller entries or different retrieval dates.

 Art Institute of Chicago. (*n.d.*). *Art Institute of Chicago API documentation*.
 Retrieved May 15, 2026, from https://api.artic.edu/docs/